steeleduncan/cix/Readme.md

 [ ] **Non-status notifiers** Discord, email, some shell script.
 Any of these would be useful [ ] **Binary cache option** Part the reason I don't want to serve artefacts is that nix can do this through aa binary cache, but a configuration option needs to be passed to the checks for this
-[ ] **Timeout** Nix sandboxes the build, but it should be timed out as well
+[ ] **Timeout** Nix sandboxes the build, but it should be timed out as well [ ] **Repository maintenance** GC, prune, etc. Cix works by keeping a local copy of the repository in the var folder specified in the config.
+Most likely this would need the occasional GC

 ## Things I would love a PR for